Enforcement and reciprocity of the Hazardous Materials Regulations

 Enforcement of the Hazardous Materials Regulations (HMR) is conducted by many agencies at the federal, state, indigenous people reservation, county, and city levels.
 The U.S. Department of Transportation’s (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA) is responsible for maintaining and updating the HMR in 49 CFR Parts 100-180.
 PHMSA also has an enforcement office that inspects entities that do the following:

-Other federal agencies enforce the HMR for the modes of transport that they regulate, such as the Federal Motor Carrier Safety Administration (FMCSA) for highway transport, Federal Aviation Administration (FAA) for air, Federal Railroad Administration (FRA) for rail, and Coast Guard for water.
+Other federal agencies enforce the HMR for the modes of transport that they regulate, such as the Federal Motor Carrier Safety Administration (FMCSA) for highway transport, the Federal Aviation Administration (FAA) for air, the Federal Railroad Administration (FRA) for rail, and the Coast Guard for water.

 Some indigenous people tribes, counties, and cities also enforce the HMR.
 What they enforce and the penalties they impose vary.